 Second, each provision of notice to a class of this size costs hundreds of thousands of dollars.
-Accordingly, providing separate notice to the Settlement Class each time that Plaintiffs enter into a settlement with any of the 19 Defendants might lead to inefficiencies and reduce the amount of funds available for distribution to the Settlement Class.
-If possible, it will likely be in the best interests of the Settlement Class to combine the notice of the Pilgrim's settlement with notice(s) of future settlement(s) with other Defendants, should additional settlements be reached in the near future.
+Accordingly, providing separate notice to the Settlement Class each time that Plaintiffs enter into a settlement with any of the non-settling Defendants might lead to inefficiencies and reduce the amount of funds available for distribution to the Settlement Class.
+If possible, it is in the best interests of the Settlement Class to combine the notice of the Peco and WMS settlement with notice of the prior Pilgrim's and George's settlements, and any future notice(s) of future settlement(s) with other Defendants, should additional settlements be reached in the near future.
 Proceeding in this way creates attendant efficiencies and cost savings for the Settlement Class, resulting in more money from the settlements making it into the pockets of Settlement Class members.
 Indeed, courts often defer notice of partial settlements in complex antitrust cases until enough settlements have been reached to make the transmittal of notice cost-effective.
 See, e.g., In re Auto.
 Wire Harnesses, No. 12-md-02311, 2020 U.S. Dist.
-LEXIS 183483, at \267 (E.D.
+LEXIS 183483, at 267 (E.D.
 Mich.
 Sept.
-30, 2020) (approving plaintiffs' plan "to defer notice and the corresponding claims process until Class Counsel determined that an appropriate number of settlements occurred," which "kept expenses lower"); In re: Broiler Chicken Antitrust Litig., No.

-1:16-cv-08637, Order (ECF No. 462) ¶¶ 3-4 (N.D.
+30, 2020) (approving plaintiffs' plan "to defer notice and the corresponding claims process until Class Counsel determined that an appropriate number of settlements occurred," which "kept expenses lower"); In re: Broiler Chicken Antitrust Litig., No. 1:16-cv-08637, Order (ECF No. 462) ¶¶ 3-4 (N.D.
 Ill.
 Aug.
-18, 2017) (allowing plaintiffs to defer class notice of a preliminarily approved settlement until a later time); In re Aftermarket Filters notice plan in a subsequent motion that will be filed after Defendants have produced data regarding each of the identifiable Settlement Class members.
-The proposed notice plan will, pursuant to Rule

-Antitrust Litig., No. 1:08-cv-04883, Order (ECF No. 885), at 5, 11 (N.D.
-III.
+18, 2017) (allowing plaintiffs to defer class notice of a preliminarily approved settlement until a later time); In re Aftermarket Filters Antitrust Litig., No. 1:08-cv-04883, Order (ECF No. 885), at 5, 11 (N.D.
+Ill.
 Feb.
 16, 2012) (same).